aaditya29/Machine-Learning-Tutorial/1. Machine Learning Specialisation/1.2 Advanced Learning Algorithms/Week 3/readme.md

 ### 2. Bias-Variance Tradeoff:

 There's often a tradeoff between bias and variance.
 Increasing model complexity typically reduces bias but increases variance, and vice versa.
 The goal is to find the right balance where the model generalizes well to unseen data.

+### 3. Diagnosing Bias and Variance:

+- **Training Error vs. Validation Error:**

+  - **High Bias (Underfitting):** Both training and validation errors are high and similar.
+This suggests that the model is too simple to capture the underlying patterns in the data.
+  - **High Variance (Overfitting):** There is a large gap between the training error (low) and validation error (high).
+This indicates that the model is fitting too closely to the noise in the training data and not generalizing well.

+- **Learning Curves:**

+  - **Bias:** Learning curves for both training and validation sets converge at a high error rate.
+  - **Variance:** Learning curves show a significant gap between the training and validation error, with the training error much lower than the validation error.

+- **Model Complexity:**

+  - **Bias:** If a more complex model (e.g., increasing polynomial degree in regression) does not significantly reduce training or validation error, it suggests high bias.
+  - **Variance:** If the validation error starts increasing while the training error decreases with increasing model complexity, it indicates high variance.

+### 4. Addressing Bias and Variance:

+- **High Bias (Underfitting):**
+  - **Solution:** Increase model complexity (e.g., use a more powerful model, add more features).
+- **High Variance (Overfitting):**
+  - **Solution:** Decrease model complexity (e.g., regularization, feature selection), increase training data, or use techniques like dropout (in neural networks) to prevent overfitting.

+### 5. Cross-Validation:

+Cross-validation techniques like k-fold cross-validation can help in diagnosing bias and variance by providing estimates of both training and validation errors across multiple subsets of the data.